Home > Get involved > Tate Adams Memorial Residency at Baldessin Studio

 About Tate Adams & Baldessin Studio

-Tate Adams AM (1922–2018) established the artist print department at RMIT in 1960 and championed printmaking throughout Australia.
+Tate Adams AM (1922–2018) started the artist print department at RMIT in 1960 and championed printmaking in Australia.
 His students included George Baldessin.

 Previous recipients